 The PTA at Parley’s purchased a GREENHOUSE!
 The building was purchased in 2018 and opened to the school and students on Earth Day in 2019.
-EATS has been providing STEM lessons and providing garden support ever since.
+EATS has been facilitating STEM lessons and providing garden support ever since.
 In the fall of 2020, EATS implemented a composting program to offset some of the food scrap waste from the Parley's Park kitchen and divert it to the greenhouse gardens to make rich compost.

 Summit Community Gardens

 EATS rents two plots from our partner organization.
-EATS uses these plots for garden lessons, to grow produce used in some of our lessons and to provide fresh produce to some of our vulnerable community members.
+EATS uses these plots for garden lessons, to grow produce used in some of our lessons and to provide fresh produce to community members.

 Ecker Hill Middle School Garden

 Annie Wallace and Brad Gannon, two teachers at Ecker, are dedicated to seeing this garden flourish.
 They not only involve their own classes in the tasks at hand but have created an after school club to further engage interested students.
 In addition to pulling weeds and harvesting veggies, these students are in charge of designing and building structures, planning the garden, and starting the seeds for the year to come.

 Park City Learning Center Raised Beds and Greenhouse